gasymovrv/money-manager/readme.md

 + Java 16, Spring Boot
 + Authentication with Google OAuth2
 + Application has made as a REST API but with session
-+ Built frontend is in jar resources, single html page will be opened by Thymeleaf (Spring MVC)
++ Built frontend is in jar resources, single html page will be opened by Spring MVC (spring-boot-starter-web)

 ### Frontend
 + TypeScript, React 17.0.3, Material-UI 4.11.1